 - 1 inch piece of ginger - peeled

-- 2 small green chilies - I use Thai/Birds eye (Note B)
+- 2 small green chilies - ribs and seeds removed (Note B)

 - 3 tablespoons cooking oil - any neutral oil you prefer

-- 3 tablespoons lemon juice - fresh, not bottled, plus some extra lemon for serving
+- 3 tablespoons lemon juice - fresh, plus some extra lemon for serving

 - 2 tablespoons plain yogurt